algorand/go-algorand/data/transactions/logic/README_in.md

 creates in addtion to the more common uses of `axfer` and `acfg`.
 All fields default to the zero value, except those described under `itxn_begin`.

+Fields may be set multiple times, but may not be read.
+The most recent setting is used when `itxn_submit` executes.
+(For this purpose `Type` and `TypeEnum` are considered to be the same field.) `itxn_field` fails immediately for unsupported fields, unsupported transaction types, or improperly typed values for a particular field. `itxn_field` makes aceptance decisions entirely from the field and value provided, never considering previously set fields.
+Illegal interactions between fields, such as setting fields that belong to two different transaction types, are rejected by `itxn_submit`.

 @@ Inner_Transactions.md @@